 How to get started?

-First off, go to your WordPress dashboard and hover the Plugins.
+First off, go to your WordPress dashboard and hover over the Plugins.
 Click Add New from the dropdown list.

-It will take you to the WordPress directory of plugins where all the amazing plugins are available free.
+It will take you to the WordPress directory of plugins where all the amazing plugins are available for free.

 Now type WooCommerce in the search box from the top right corner.
 By that time, you should notice that the WooCommerce plugin has appeared on the result down.
 Click the Install Now button.